Last updated: September 10, 2024. This article has been updated to reflect the most current information and trends.

 2. Complete Testing

-Schedule and complete both the written and practical NCCCO exams.
+Schedule and complete both the written and practical CCO exams.
 Total Equipment Training periodically offers in-person exams, or you can schedule exams at a testing center near you.

 3. Update Your Resume